alexandreepr/contentools/README.md

 scrapy crawl agency -o agencies.csv
 ```

-if you don't have scrappy installed, run the following command in the terminal:
+if you don't have scrapy installed, run the following command in the terminal:

 ```
 pip install scrapy